 Each year, as the ski season winds down, it seems like Old Man Winter always has a few more tricks up his sleeve.
-Last week, as Brighton, Solitude Mountain Resort, Snowbasin Resort and Alta were shutting it down everyone was blessed with one final powder day.
+Last week, as Brighton, Solitude Mountain Resort, Snowbasin Resort and Alta Ski Area were shutting it down everyone was blessed with one final powder day.

 During the Thursday night and Friday morning time period, all of the open Utah resorts saw about 10 inches of high density snow.
 This made for some really nice late season pow turns.
 Temperatures dropped during the second half of the storm, actually they are still cold as I’m writing this Monday afternoon, so conditions have stayed great!